infinitered/ignite/docs/Generators.md

 - Creates the model
 - Creates a unit test file
-- Will make the required additions to configuration files.
+- Appends export to `models/index.ts` unless you pass `--skip-index-file`

 ## Making your own generators